vaidik1n1ly/Cybersecurity-Portfolio/Botium_Toys_Security_Audit/README.md

-This security audit was performed as a part of course activity for Google Cybersecurity course.
+This security audit was conducted as a part of course activity for the Google Cybersecurity course.